 - Median unit: $400,000

-Werribee, situated between Geelong and Melbourne, has a lot going for it from a lifestyle perspective - with river frontage, a zoo, winery, beautiful parklands, a major shopping centre, and the beach.
-There is also an express train to the CBD, making it popular with families and professionals alike.
+Werribee, which is located between Geelong and Melbourne, has a lot going for it in terms of lifestyle, including river frontage, a zoo, a winery, beautiful parklands, a major shopping centre, and the beach.
+All of these things contribute to Werribee's appeal.
+Because there is also a fast train to the Central Business District, the area is well-liked by both families and professionals alike.

 Investing In Dallas, Melbourne